peterhinch/micropython-async/i2c/README.md

 The `reset` tuple consists of (`pin`, `level`, `time`).
-If provided, and the `Responder` times out, `pin` will be set to `level` for duration `time` ms. A Pyboard target with an active high reset might have:
+If provided, and the `Responder` times out, `pin` will be set to `level` for duration `time` ms. A Pyboard or ESP8266 target with an active low reset might have:

 ```python
 (machine.Pin('X12'), 0, 200)